dknittel/sinatra_fantasy_sports_draft/notes.md

 change num of players per team to at least 5, create options for pool on draft_new page so user knows what to enter, test site, If time: put a "select number of players per team" input on drafts/new page, create more errors and validations for user input

+put transparent background around text on complete page and possibly other pages

 include current team on drafts page

 BUG: when you click view stats, the page refreshes so all the players that were picked come back.
 Solution: ajax to and from the view stats page so the drafts page never resets